 Here at A Team Tuition, our speciality is creating effective study plans for our students.
 We’ve achieved some amazing results with our guides, which don’t rely on simple schedules but instead on the mindset behind getting better grades.
 The subjects below contain the guides that will allow you to get that Very High Achievement or A, and help you to follow your dreams!

 How to get into electrical engineering without an ATAR

 If your child either doesn’t qualify for an ATAR score or didn’t get the ATAR score they were after, they may still be able to attend university.
 There are bridging courses available that will help you get back on track.
 Each university has different requirements for this – students may be able to gain placement as a mature-aged student, or work their way up via TAFE or other vocational study.

 QTAC’s website offers a wide range of options that will allow you to study electrical engineering without an ATAR score.
 These pathways range from TAFE and other vocational diplomas to associate degrees and bachelor degrees that allow you to work your way up to the honours degree and a specialisation in electrical engineering.
 You could start with a Bachelor of Science, and work your way along the Engineering pathway that is offered by many universities.

-How can you achieve the ATAR for engineering in Queensland
+How can you achieve the ATAR for engineering?